birc-ctib/bed-1/README.md

 Here, we do not require that `chromEnd` is one past `chromStart` (`chromEnd == chromStart + 1`), but a line like the one above should be interpreted as asking for all features on chromosome `chrom` between `chromStart` and `chromEnd`, with `chromStart` included and `chromEnd` excluded.

-To get you started, I have written the option parsing in the file `query_bed.py` (you might want to check it out, as it differs slightly from `format_bed.py` and shows a new way to do this).
+To get you started, we have written the option parsing in the file `query_bed.py` (you might want to check it out, as it differs slightly from `format_bed.py` and shows a new way to do this).

-Then, realising that just parsing command line options isn't much compared to the work I have left for you, I also put some code in `query.py` that you might find helpful.
+Then, realising that just parsing command line options isn't much compared to the work we have left for you, we also put some code in `query.py` that you might find helpful.
 It is a table where you can insert BED lines, and extract only those that sits on a desired chromosome.
 When you read the BED file, you can put the lines into this table, and when you need to query, you can get the lines from the correct chromosome.
 Then all you need to do filter the lines so you only get those in the right interval.

 The rest, however, is up to you.
-Implement me a `query_bed.py` so I can extract all features that overlap a set of regions.
+Implement me a `query_bed.py` so all features that overlap a set of regions can be extracted.

-When you have implemented the tool, answer the questions below, commit it to GitHub, and you are done.
+When you have implemented the tool, answer the questions below and you are done.

 ## Questions